Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker ANo, I'm too young.

-Speaker AShe said I guess what I want without being with.
+Speaker AShe said I get what I want without being with hey, will you come down?

 Speaker AHello.